pnlbwh/luigi-pnlpipe/docs/DIAG-CTE.md

 ```

 A few things to note here:
-* The `--t2-template` is different than what we used for `FreeSurfer` task since we need to use an in-plane T2w image
+* The `--t2-template` is different than what we used for `Freesurfer` task since we need to use an in-plane T2w image
 for EPI correction, not the structural one.
 * The parameters for `StructMask` task echoes those explained in [Warped mask](#warped-mask)
 * `dwi_mask_qc: True` tells the program to look for quality checked dwi masks while `mask_qc: False` tells it to look for